RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation

 Traditional approaches for radiomap reconstruction, such as \textit{inverse distance weighting (IDW)}~\cite{kuo2010discriminant} and \textit{Kriging}~\cite{sato2020radio}, rely on fixed-function models to interpolate missing data.
-While computationally efficient, these methods struggle to handle the complexity of outdoor environments and fail to capture the underlying physics of wireless signal propagation. \textit{Ray-tracing}~\cite{bi2019engineering} methods simulate wireless signal paths using computer-aided design (CAD) representations of environments, but such models often fail to adapt to real-world scenarios due to discrepancies between modeled and actual environments.
-Learning-based methods, such as \textit{variational autoencoders (VAE)}~\cite{teganya2021deep} and \textit{deep convolutional GANs (DCGAN)}~\cite{radford2015unsupervised}, offer a data-driven alternative by avoiding explicit assumptions about signal propagation.
+While computationally efficient, these methods struggle to handle the complexity of outdoor environments and fail to capture the underlying physics of wireless signal propagation. \textit{Ray Tracing}~\cite{10155734} methods simulate wireless signal paths using computer-aided design (CAD) representations of 3D environments, but such models often fail to adapt to real-world scenarios due to discrepancies between modeled and actual 3D environments.
+Learning-based methods, such as \textit{variational autoencoders (VAE)}~\cite{teganya2021deep} and \textit{deep convolutional GANs (DCGAN)}~\cite{radford2015unsupervised}, offer data-driven alternatives by avoiding explicit assumptions about signal propagation.
 However, these approaches require dense measurements for effective training and fail to incorporate the physics of wireless signals, limiting their utility in sparse, real-world settings.
-Recent NeRF-based approaches~\cite{mildenhall2021nerf}, including NeWRF~\cite{lunewrf}, have demonstrated potential in radiomap reconstruction but suffer from high computational complexity and slow synthesis speeds, making them unsuitable for large-scale outdoor environments.